Skip to content

 A true partner treats your needs as their own.
 They should be just as concerned about your business as they are about your compliance.
 If your auditors don’t seem to care about either, then you may need a new firm.

-For example, your firm should be working closely and collaboratively with you to ensure all service-related risks are addressed with appropriate procedures.
+For example, your cybersecurity firm should be working closely and collaboratively with you to ensure all service-related risks are addressed with appropriate procedures.
 They also should have a detailed approach that identifies opportunities for improvement within your operations.

 A true partner doesn’t miss the business impacts when focusing on the technical.
 A business-focused auditor can identify issues whichaffect your company’s bottom line, like IT inefficiencies and how leveraging IT can enhance product innovation and increase customer retention while improving internal organizational efficiencies, according to a SearchSecurity.com article on best practices for choosing an outside IT auditor.